symfony/symfony-docs/templating.rst

 jobs for a template.
 Instead of hardcoding URLs in templates, use the ``path`` Twig function (or the ``router`` helper in PHP) to generate URLs based on the routing configuration.
-Later, if you want to modify the URL of a particular page, all you'll need to do is change the routing configuration; the templates will automatically generate the new URL.
+Later, if you want to modify the URL of a particular page, all you'll need to do is change the routing configuration: the templates will automatically generate the new URL.

 First, link to the "_welcome" page, which is accessible via the following routing